ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 1. Return the up-to-date list of options which match the user's current filter.
 This list belongs on the `matchingOptions` property of the returned object.
 2. Order the list of `matchingOptions` in a way that corresponds to the order of the options in the `ComboboxListbox`.
 3. Ensure that every `ComboboxOption` which matches the user's current filter sets its `filteredOut` property to `false`, and that every option which _doesn't_ match the user's filter sets this property to `true`.
 4. Return the `ComboboxOption` which _exactly_, _case-sensitively_ matches the user's current filter.
 This `ComboboxOption` belongs on the `autoselectableOption` property of the returned object.
-If there is no such option (or if the option is disabled or forbidden in some way), the `autoselectableOption` property may be `null | undefined` (or omitted).
+If there is no such option (or if the option is disabled or forbidden in some way), the `autoselectableOption` property should be `null | undefined` (or omitted).

 > Note: Technically, the 4th rule is not "required" for the `Combobox` component to behave properly.
 However, satisfying this rule is _recommended_ to produce an intuitive experience for consumers of your component.